anjupathak03/shopify-announcement-banner/README.md

 5. Open the Shopify theme editor and enable the **Announcement Banner** app embed.
 6. Show the saved message rendering in the Online Store preview.

-## Troubleshooting

-- The direct Render URL is a deployment host/status page, not the merchant save flow.
-Announcement saves require the embedded Shopify Admin context.
-- If Shopify Admin reports a cookie-related load error, allow third-party cookies for Shopify and the Render domain or use a browser profile where Shopify embedded apps are allowed.
-- If the storefront preview does not show the banner, toggle **Announcement Banner** off and on in **App embeds**, then save the theme.
-- If a development preview appears stale, use **Clean dev preview** in the Shopify CLI Dev Console and refresh the Shopify Admin page.

 ## Scripts